ChatScript/ChatScript/WIKI/ChatScript-Json.md

 The only restriction on arrays is that you cannot add a new array index value without using ^jsonarrayinsert as you are not allowed to create discontiguous indices.

+**NOTE** If a variable has as its value the name of another variable, CS will attempt to autoindirect through it to get to the JSON structure.  if $x =  '$y' and $y points to a json structure, then $x is indirected and $x.val means $y.val .

 **NOTE** JSON is normally a non-recursive structure with no shared pointers.
 But ChatScript allows you to store references to JSON structures in multiple places of other JSON structures.
 This has its hazards.
 It presents no problem when transcribing to text for a website using `^jsonwrite` .
 And when you have something like this: